-The Fund and the Teamsters Pension Trust Fund of Philadelphia and Vicinity maintain a corporation known as Administrative Service Professionals, Inc. (ASP).
+The Fund and the Teamsters Pension Trust Fund of Philadelphia and Vicinity maintain a corporation known as Administrative Service Professionals, Inc. ("ASP").
 The Fund owns seventy-two percent of ASP.
 ASP provides administrative services to the Fund for a negotiated fixed amount, based upon the number of members.
-During 2017 and 2016, the Fund paid ASP \$2,985,000 and \$2,820,000, respectively, which is included in administrative expenses.
+During 2018 and 2017, the Fund paid ASP \$2,726,781 and \$3,341,219, respectively, which is included in administrative expenses.
 As of December 31, 2017, the Fund had outstanding liabilities of \$356,219 to ASP.
-As of December 31, 2016, the Fund did not have any outstanding liabilities to ASP.